Looking for a recipe for homemade baking powder?

 So I dug out this recipe and am sharing it with her — and with all of you — today.

-- are trying to avoid additives like aluminum (did you know that aluminum is in lots of commercial baking powders — sodium aluminum sulfate) or
+- Avoiding Additives – did you know that aluminum is in lots of commercial baking powders — sodium aluminum sulfate) or

 And when I don’t, I use non-GMO, aluminum free Rumford Baking Powder.